Hong Kong bankers worry that new laws could lead to capital flight

 “We’ve seen fewer people willing to move (here), you’d think that could be the case more now,” said a senior banker at a leading European investment bank in Hong Kong.

-With Hong Kong activists calling on Friday for people to rise up against Beijing’s plans, there are also concerns about the economic impact of more protests in a city already in recession.
+With Hong Kong activists calling for people to rise up against Beijing’s plan, there are also concerns about the economic impact of more protests in a city already in recession.

 “The Hong Kong economy will definitely continue to be under a lot of pressure,” said Anthony Chan, chief Asia investment strategist at Union Bancaire Privée, referring to the possible resumption of protests.